epurpur/Local_LLM_Workshop/README.md

 * [gemma](https://ai.google.dev/gemma) - from Google.
 A family of lightweight models

-##### Quantization and Parameters
+##### Parameters

+You will encounter this term when looking at the available LLMs and wonder what they are.
+To start with an example, think of the parameters like settings on a camera.
+You can adjust the camera's exposure, brightness, contrast, etc to get the perfect photo.
+Similarly, in machine learning, the parameters are adjusted within the model to optimize its performance for a specific task.
+These adjustments help the model learn form data and make better predictions or decisions.
+The goal is the minimize the difference between the model's output and the actual correct outcome.

-You will encounter these terms when looking at the available LLMs and wonder what they are. **Parameters** basically define the behavior of an AI model.
-An LLM has a few important settings that helps it learn from text including how many words does it remember, how many times does it look at the text, and how much information does it keep track of?
-In the LLM, parameters are specific values that are adjusted during training to optimize the model's performance. **Quantization** is a strategy to reduce the size and memory usage of an LLM, while striving to maintain quality.
-It is a compression technique, similar to image compression, to make the LLM more portable and more easily deployed.
+**Parameters** basically define the behavior of an AI model.
+In the LLM, parameters are specific values that are adjusted during training to optimize the model's performance.
+When referring to a LLM, we also typically refer to the number of parameters that model contains.
+For example, ChatGPT contains around 175 billion parameters.
+This would be a massive file to download and install locally.
+Local LLMs are typically slimmed down versions of LLMs.
+There can be several versions of an LLM with different numbers of training parameters.

 ### HuggingFace

-Train your own model!
+[Hugging Face](https://huggingface.co/) is an open source data science and machine learning platform.
+It acts like Github but for AI.
+It is a place you can host and train your own AI models and datasets.